Thermistor Temperature Sensor Market Size and Share

 Thermistor Temperature Sensor Market Analysis by Mordor Intelligence

-The thermistor temperature sensor market size is projected to reach USD 2.21 billion in 2025 before advancing to USD 3.05 billion by 2030, reflecting a 6.64% CAGR.
+The thermistor temperature sensor market is expected to grow from USD 2.21 billion in 2025 to USD 2.36 billion in 2026 and is forecast to reach USD 3.24 billion by 2031 at 6.58% CAGR over 2026-2031.
 Demand accelerates as high-density battery packs, ultra-low-power IoT nodes, and smart consumer devices all require millisecond-level thermal feedback.
 Dense monitoring arrays inside electric-vehicle battery modules, large-scale sensor rollouts across industrial IoT lines, and regulatory mandates for food and pharmaceutical cold chains form the core volume drivers.
 Cost-effective NTC devices control 70% of global shipments, while PTC variants carve out niches where self-regulation adds value.
 Regionally, Asia-Pacific’s manufacturing depth anchors 46% of total 2024 revenue, yet the Middle East delivers the fastest regional upswing.
 Competitive positioning now hinges on the ability to bundle sensing elements with on-board signal processing and connectivity so that customers secure turnkey thermal-management subsystems rather than discrete components.

 Key Report Takeaways